-Beginning balance as of May 31, 2019 \$1,809
+Beginning balance as of May 31, 2020 \$1,852

-Decreases related to prior year tax positions (11) 54
+Increases related to prior year tax positions Increases related to current year tax positions 11 65

-Balance at May 31, 2020 \$1,852
+Balance at May 31, 2021 1,928

-Increases related to prior year tax positions 11 65
+Increases related to prior year tax positions Increases related to current year tax positions 12 78

-Balance at May 31, 2021 \$1,928
+Balance at May 31, 2022 2,018

-Increases related to prior year tax positions 12 78
+Increases related to prior year tax positions Increases related to current year tax positions 90 168

-Balance at May 31, 2022 \$2,018
+Balance at May 31, 2023 \$2,276

-As of May 31, 2022 and 2021, the Company has not recorded interest and penalties associated with its unrecognized tax benefits.
+As of May 31, 2023 and 2022, the Company has not recorded interest and penalties associated with its unrecognized tax benefits.
 The Company's unrecognized gross tax benefits would not reduce the annual effective tax rate if recognized because it has recorded a full valuation allowance on its deferred tax assets.
 The Company does not foresee any material changes to the gross unrecognized tax benefit within the next twelve months.
 The Company's policy is to recognize interest and penalties in income tax expense.